How Did Boston’s Opioid Problem Get So Bad?

 One major factor in developing a severe substance use disorder is how accessible a drug is to an individual.
 While possible, it’s highly unlikely a person will develop an opioid use disorder from using a single dose of opioids.
 However, if they can access these drugs repeatedly, the potential for repeated misuse can be quite high.

 Unfortunately, the Greater Boston Area is home to a number of well-established transnational criminal organizations that can meet the demand for illicit opioids.
-In other parts of the United States, illicit opioid distributors do not operate with the same efficiency as those in New England.
+Like many regions of the United States, the Greater Boston Area has faced challenges related to the trafficking and distribution of illicit opioids, particularly fentanyl.
 As a result, while illicit opioids could be found virtually anywhere in the country, Bostonians are far likelier to have access to a regular supply of these drugs.

 Conclusion